Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Mean-field theory for the spinons and the supersolid order

-To study this precursory DSL, we numerically evaluate the spinon excitations of the mean-field Hamiltonian Eq.~(\ref{H}) with the supersolid \textit{ansatz}.
-As the system has a U(1) degeneracy along the $z$-axis, without loss of generality, we choose a specific orientation so that ${\langle S_i^y \rangle = 0}$ (see Fig.~\ref{fig: pi_flux_gauge}).
+To study this precursory DSL, we numerically evaluate the spinon band structures of the mean-field Hamiltonian Eq.~(\ref{H}) with the supersolid \textit{ansatz}.
+As the system has a U(1) degeneracy along the $z$-axis, without loss of generality, we choose a specific orientation such that ${\langle S_i^y \rangle = 0}$ (see Fig.~\ref{fig: fig1}).
 Now there remain three degrees of freedom to the \textit{ansatz}, which we denote as $\langle S_0^z \rangle$ (the $z$ component of the blue sublattice), $\langle S_2^z \rangle$ and $\langle S_2^x \rangle$ (the $z, x$ components of the green sublattice).
 We obtain the following mean-field Hamiltonian,